 This is true for school and for life.
 You will get out of school what you put in.
 When you're in class, give it your all.
 Listen and raise your hand to answer and ask questions.
 The more you participate, the more you will learn.

 This goes for recess, lunch and after-school activities, too.
 Participate!
 Join a club.
 Try something new.
-You just might make a few new friends while you’re at it!
+You just might make a few new friends while you're at it!
+When you go back to school this year, get involved!

 3. Invite Friendship